streamsets/datacollector-oss/root/README.txt

 Root Maven POM for Streamsets projects.

-All 3rd party dependency versions should be governed by this POM.
+All 3rd party dependency and Maven plugin versions should be governed by this POM.